 With a 4 year old in the house being without heat wasn’t an option so we had to figure something out.
 Both Bulb and UK Power Network haven’t been much help yet so we decided to change the heaters.
 This was a pretty big decision as no matter what we chose it was going to be expensive.
 Going to a gas boiler and gas central heating wasn’t really an option because the cost and work is huge and not something we were in a position to do.

 Our only real option was to change the storage heaters for electric radiators.
 We knew that they would not be the most efficient or cost effective way to heat the house but it was the easiest option and something we knew we could get sorted quickly.
+Probably a realistic-looking rising flames fireplace could have been an option, but not much to save there too, and moreover, my interiors would need a remake adding onto costs further.
 We also decided only to get the heaters sorted in the living room for now as it’s the room we use the most.
 There are so many options for electric radiators and it took a bit of research before I decided what I wanted.

 Some electric radiators are only £50 or £60 but being used so often I wanted to spend more money on them.
 I wanted to buy something with a good warranty and with good reviews.
 I finally decided on two Harmoni Lugo+ electric radiators.
 Due to the size of our living room/ dining room and the location in which the radiators had to be we got one large and one smaller radiator costing about £740.
 It was a bit scary spending so much money on something we hadn’t seen in person though and we really just had to hope for the best.